Since ages ago, the messaging on Hybrid inverters hasn't been clear. So, lets make it clear.

 The dark side of going Hybrid

 Not all solar companies sell every kind of battery.
 That's a problem because not all batteries are compatible with every Hybrid inverter.
 It's a technical conundrum defined by different battery voltages and some brands aligning with some inverter brands.
 Every couple of years one model exits, another enters.
 And with that, a swath of people who went Hybrid lose the potential upgrade that was initially offered.
-Due to incompatability, there's countless people out there who bought a Hybrid inverter only to be let down at the time they wanted to add a battery, , or the challenge of finding a solar company who can provide the right solution for their 'old' hybrid inverter.
+Due to incompatibility, there's countless people out there who bought a Hybrid inverter but were let down at the time they wanted to add a battery because their solar company no longer stocks the unit they require.

 Our Recommendation